mostafasaad111/mostafasaad111/README.md

     width=300px />

 - :school: I am a `Computer Science  Graduate` from Faculty of Computers & Information at Mansoura University
-- 🌱 I’m currently studing `Frontend & Delving deeper into programming `
+- 🌱 I’m currently studing `FullStack & Delving deeper into programming `
 - 📫 How to reach me **mostafasaadelgabear@gmail.com** & https://t.me/Mustafa_saad5
 - :thinking: I’m currently open for: new `job opportunity`, this is [MY RESUME](http://www.linkedin.com/in/mostafasaad-elgabear-527a00220).